navisens/NaviDocs/API.Android.md

 - arm 32bit
 - x86

-If you think our SDK size is too big, you can strip out certain cpu architectures that you believe you don't need from our SDK shared libraries.
+If you don’t require support for all CPU architectures, you can strip out certain CPU architectures thus reducing the SDK size.
 You can do so by adding the followng lines of code to your `build.gradle` file.

 Example for supporting arm 32bit cpu architecture (note: all phones that have arm 64bit will support arm 32bit):